 We’d encounter disheveled homeless people sitting on the sidewalk, mumbling gibberish, anxious office workers walking hurriedly to their destination, couples sitting on benches, embroiled in a squabble, or a punk rocker sporting a pink Mohawk (it was the 80s!), whizzing past everyone on his skateboard.

 Like most people, I preferred giving others the benefit of the doubt because it’s so much easier to get along than it is to question and be suspicious of people’s motives.
-Most of us were raised to adhere to social niceties that indoctrinate us to compromise and take the middle road so that we don’t ruffle any feathers.
+Most of us were raised to adhere to social niceties that indoctrinate us to compromise so that we don’t ruffle any feathers.
 If you’re a woman, you probably received a heavier dose of this precept!

-I certainly agree that our repertoire of people skills should include the ability to co-operate, negotiate and smooth out differences.
-In real life, having this skill set is a necessity as we can’t always choose the people that we deal with on a daily basis, such as co-workers, bosses and family members.
+I agree that our repertoire of people skills should include the ability to co-operate, negotiate and smooth out differences.
+Having this skill set is a necessity as we can’t always choose the people that we deal with on a daily basis, such as co-workers, bosses and family members.

-But when we do have a choice (even in the most restrictive situations), at what point do we draw the line and say “That’s it!
+But at what point do we draw the line and say “That’s it!
 I won’t accept being treated in this way!”?
 I believe this occurs when the relationship begins disrupting our internal balance and eats away at our peace of mind.

 Toxic is a word that’s traditionally used to describe poisonous substances such as a snake’s venom, which can wreck our system.
 In the case of a toxic person, their venom could take the form of words, actions or their general presence, which they use to belittle or criticize you, or even sabotage your success.

-While this may sound a little dramatic to some, I can support her claim, having had a few toxic encounters to draw from.
-For instance, I’ve struggled to be cordial with a certain family member for most of my teenage and adult life.
+Having had a few toxic encounters in my life, I can attest to this.
+I’ve struggled to be cordial with a certain family member for most of my teenage and adult life.
 Even though we shared some good times together, I’ve always had a nagging feeling that she didn’t have my best interest at heart, no matter how close we became.

-I know that it’s easier said than done but if you want to get rid of toxic people or at least keep them at a distance, you’ll need to set some ground rules in your relationships and have some tools handy if you run into toxicity in your life.
-Here are some ideas on how you can do it (without losing your mind!):
+I know that this is easier said than done but if you want to deal with toxic people, you’ll need to set some ground rules in your relationships.
+Here are some ideas on how you can do that:

 All my best on your journey,